it’s not a boycott, I just don’t watch any more

 “Why do they think that since you have a Tonight Show you must deal in serious issues?
 That’s a danger, it’s a real danger.
 Once you start that, you start to get that self-important feeling that what you say has great import, and you know, strangely enough, you can use that show as a forum.
 You could sway people and I don’t think you should as an entertainer.”Johnny Carson, 1979

 Unfortunately, this trend is now happening in American sports.
 I’ve been a fan of the Green Bay Packers my entire life.
 Like many fans, I have my favorite memorabilia on display in my home.
 I have plenty of Packers jerseys.
-I’m also the owner of the oldest Packers-related website in the world (which I just closed in Feb 2021 after 26 seasons).
+I’m also the owner of the oldest Packers-related website in the world.
 And I’m a season ticket holder, and a stock holder.
 Nothing special really, around these parts.
 But in recent years, the NFL also started venturing into political commentary.
 Instead of just “football”, it’s now “football and political opinions”.
 Like the restaurant on the east side of town, they’ve changed their product.
 And in 2020, I stopped going there.
 I didn’t watch a single NFL snap last season.
 It’s not a protest or a boycott.
 They just changed their product, and I’m no longer part of their target audience.

 With all that’s going on in our world these days coupled with advances in access to information and politics, why do these institutions think that we don’t have enough politics in our lives?
 Why do they think we need more?
 And why do they think that they are my best source for more?
 It’s not enough for me to get my politics when I need it, and then on Sunday afternoon just watch some football.
 I love politics.
 I love election day.
 I was a local elected official for eight years.
 I do my homework, I know my elected representatives.
 But I also love my entertainment and I need my down time.
 Watching these TV shows and football games used to be my escape from the world’s worries.
 It also afforded me a connection to my fellow fans, I was part of a community.
 But what used to be simply “entertainment” for me is now “entertainment and political commentary”.
 I just can’t take it anymore.